Real Estate Asset Protection

 Real Estate Asset Protection Strategy

 The first element of this asset protection strategy is a Land Trust that holds the property.
 The first thing you gain here is privacy, the property is titled to a trust, not you.
-Before a law firm makes a plan to pursue an individual, they usually run an asset check to see what is within reach.
+Notably, before a law firm makes a plan to pursue an individual, they usually run an asset check to see what is within reach.
 This is as simple as searching public records to see what you own.
-With your property titled to a trust, it won’t come up on an asset search.
+Thus, with your property titled to a trust, it won’t come up on an asset search.
 With this type of privacy shield, you control the beneficiary of the property.
-You can do whatever you want with it at any time, just as if it were tied directly to you.
+Fortunately, you can do whatever you want with it at any time.
+So, you essentially have as much control as if it was in your own name.

-Limiting internal liability, which is liability created by your asset, such as property, will be addressed with legal entities.
-The most likely candidate is the Limited Liability Company.
+We address limiting internal liability, which is liability your asset creates, by establishing legal entities.
+For instance, a tenant or guest slips and falls.
+A loose wire cause a fire that injures someone.
+To protect you, the Limited Liability Company (LLC) is the most likely candidate.
 This is the beneficiary of the Land Trust holding the title to your investment property.
 Here we gain lawsuit and asset protection as well as tax and estate planning benefits.

 How Much Protection Is Needed?

 One of the most common questions we answer is how many legal entities do I need?
+It depends on who much each property is worth.
+The average home in California will be worth more than the average one in Iowa.
 Ideally, you want one LLC per property.
 With this arrangement, it helps to prevent one lawsuit from taking all of your real estate.
-You have each property in a separate cubbyhole.
+Thus, you have each property in a separate cubbyhole.

 The structure continues to grow in detail here with some estate planning tools.
 We take the beneficiary entity and put that into a Living Trust.
 This allows you to specify exactly who or what receives your assets upon death.
 It will also reduce your probate costs and could reduce some estate taxes.
-At this point, your investment property is privately held in a trust.
-The beneficiary is a legal entity, such as an LLC, that is held by a Living Trust.
+At this point, you have placed your investment property in a trust.
+The beneficiary is a legal entity, such as an LLC, that a Living Trust holds.
 You have privacy, internal liability protection, lawsuit protection and estate planning all within your asset protection strategy.

 Protecting Real Estate Equity

 One final measure that is a detouring factor is to have an LLC mortgage the equity in your investment property.
-This is a publicly recorded note that makes your property void of equity.
+This is a publicly recorded note that strips the equity out of your property.
 These structures are in place and each offer a different degree and angle of protection.
-All of your liability is mitigated with the right tool and as far as a legal opponent planning to pursue your assets, there is quite a lot of detouring factors to get passed and in the end, there isn’t a prize.
+Using the right tool mitigates your liability.
+For a legal opponent planning to pursue your assets, you have placed multiple roadblocks.
+You have hidden, protected and stripped the property of its value.
+And in the end, there isn’t a prize.